Middle School (Grades 6-8)

-In math, students will be placed at the appropriate level in the Singapore Math curriculum in preparation for algebra, typically by grade 7 or 8.
+In math, students will be placed at the appropriate level in the Math Mammoth curriculum in preparation for algebra, typically by grade 7 or 8.
 Taught by subject-matter experts who are dedicated to promoting masterful students, Louisville Classical Academy’s interactive tutorials in mathematics enable students to benefit from a combination of group instruction and individualized attention.
 Because students learn math skills at different rates, students are grouped, generally speaking, according to skill level rather than by age or grade.
-Upon completion of the Singapore Math series, middle-school students begin Prealgebra, Algebra I, and Geometry.
+Upon completion of the Math Mammoth series, middle-school students begin pre-algebra, algebra I, and geometry.

 LATIN & GREEK

-Latin and Greek are the ultimate tools in developing minds that are agile, observant, analytical, logical and perceptive.
-Students who enter LCA in middle school begin their study of classical languages in multi-grade, introductory classes.
+Latin is the ultimate tool in developing minds that are agile, observant, analytical, logical and perceptive.
+Students who enter LCA in middle school begin their study of Latin in multi-grade, introductory classes.

 The study of science at LCA promotes conceptual understanding, laboratory experience, and factual knowledge, as well as a lifelong appreciation of the natural world.
 Scientific literacy and critical thinking skills are emphasized.
-New laboratory equipment and furnishings enable students to engage deeply in the subject areas through a hands-on, guided-inquiry approach.
-Middle-school students complete a course of study that includes life science, physical science, and Earth science.
+Laboratory equipment and furnishings enable students to engage deeply in the subject areas through a hands-on, guided-inquiry approach.
+Middle-school students complete a course of study that includes life science, physical science, and earth science.

 MUSIC & THE ARTS